If you are parenting an anxious child, chances are, you have tried a lot of ideas to calm your scared kid down.

-Again, though, even if your child might not fall under the category of having an anxiety diagnosis, a counselor can be a great resource to help your child learn to cope with their worries and fear.
+Again, though, even if your child might not fall under the category of having an anxiety diagnosis, a counselor can be a great resource to help you in parenting an anxious child.

 There are three main categories to think about when it comes to helping your anxious kid.

 First, you want to uncover what is triggering your child’s worries.
 Triggers can come in all shapes and sizes.
 People, places, times of day, even diet can serve as a trigger for anxious thoughts.

 Second, you will want to find a way to communicate with your child about their anxious thoughts and worries.
 Some kids will be able to talk to you directly but many kids don’t yet have the social and emotional skills to communicate on that level.
 Some kids will be able to communicate better through art, through play, through journaling, or any number of other ideas.

 Finally, you will want to work on teaching your child skills to cope with their anxious thoughts and worries so that they are able to overcome feelings of fear or worry and function in their daily lives.

 Understanding Your Child’s Fear Triggers

 When it comes to parenting anxious children, one of the best ways to start to recognize and understand what is setting your child off into anxious thinking is to keep a log/journal for a week.

 In your log/journal, note any situations that your child finds scary or seems to trigger anxious thinking.
 Keep an eye out for people that might heighten their anxiety as well.

 Other things that you should pay attention to and notate include time of day and level of energy.
 (For example, many kids have a hard time with nighttime anxiety when they are feeling tired.)